hajschroeder/Portfolio/README.md

 * GitBash and Github
 * VS Code
 * Windows 10
+* BootStrap

 ## Decription
-_This html page is the portfolio and intial independent assignment for Hans Schroeder.
+_This html page is the portfolio and intial Code Review for Hans Schroeder.
 It will grow as his skills develop and more projects are added_

 ## Setup/Installation
 * Clone this repository to your desktop